t3m1X/BloodBros/README.md

 ## Credits

-All work done in this repository is by the "Undead Renegades" team and its members:
+All work in this repository has been done by the following members of "Undead Renegades":

 Iván Papiol